Clarksville’s Customs House Museum

 Through April 28th | Orgain/Bruner Galleries

-This retrospective showcases artifacts and local stories related to Clarksville’s 1999 Tornado.
+This exhibition features artifacts and local stories related to Clarksville’s 1999 Tornado.
 The exhibition is sponsored in part by Legends Bank.

 February 21st – May 12th | Memory Lane

-First Responders includes artifacts and photographs from the Museum’s Collections related to Clarksville’s emergency responders, including the 1925 fire engine that was used by the Clarksville Fire Department.
+This exhibition features artifacts and photographs from the Museum’s Collections related to Clarksville’s emergency responders, including the full-scale 1925 fire engine that was used by the Clarksville Fire Department.

 Programs and Events